Quickstart: Build a Table API app with Python and Azure Cosmos DB

 Then enter the same unique name as provided in ID

 The ID can use only lowercase letters, numbers, and the hyphen (-) character.
-It must be between 3 and 31 characters in length.
+It must be between 3 and 31 characters long.

 API Azure Table The API determines the type of account to create.
 Azure Cosmos DB provides five APIs: Core(SQL) for document databases, Gremlin for graph databases, MongoDB for document databases, Azure Table, and Cassandra.
 Currently, you must create a separate account for each API.

-Select Azure Table because in this quickstart you are creating a table that works with the Table API.
+Select Azure Table because in this quickstart you're creating a table that works with the Table API.

 Add a table